Portion of children whose parents rate their health as very good or excellent

 Indicator Summary

-• White children have the highest rates of very good health compared to other races with 93% achieving the HOPE Goal of children in very good or excellent health.
+• Children in families with incomes above 400% of the federal poverty level (FPL) have the highest rates of very good health compared to all other income groups, with parents reporting that 93% of their children are in very good or excellent health.

-• Black children have the lowest rates of very good health followed by Hispanic children with 84% and 85%, respectively, of children in very good or excellent health.
+• Children in families with incomes below the FPL have the lowest rates of very good health, with parents reporting that 81% of their children are in very good or excellent health.

 Child Health Status

 This chart is interactive.
-Explore data by clicking the dots to select and compare different race and ethnicity groups.
+Explore data by hovering the dots to compare different race and ethnicity groups.